 ZE PAK SA Capital Group is a significant electricity producer on the Polish market and an important element of the country's energy system.
 In terms of installed capacity and electricity production, ZE PAK SA Group is the largest private (uncontrolled by the State Treasury) energy group in Poland, consisting of vertically integrated entities operating in the area of lignite mining, electricity production from conventional and renewable sources, and energy trading.

 Although ZE PAK's activity is mainly focused on the conventional electricity generation segment in the lignite combustion process, the Company is aware of the challenges that the industry will face in the near future.
-Changing legal and environmental conditions, rising prices of CO2 emission allowances, stricter standards regarding the emission of other substances.
-The company already significantly reduces its carbon footprint.
-In recent years, a significant decrease in CO2 can be seen compared to previous years.
+Therefore, in 2020, a decision was made to adopt the directions of the strategy, according to which the production of energy from coal will be gradually reduced, while projects in the area of energy production from renewable sources as well as the production and use of hydrogen are to be developed.
+Taking into account the changing legal and environmental conditions, the increasing prices of CO2 emission allowances, and the tightening of emission standards for other substances, the Company is already significantly reducing its carbon footprint.
+In recent years, a significant decrease in CO2 compared to previous years can be observed.

 Also in absolute terms, i.e. calculated per unit of electricity production, the Group's emissivity has decreased over recent years.